mgorav/semantic-data-catalog/README.md

 Semantic Data Catalog is the future and provide powerful capabilities to simplify data governance challleges of discoverability and increase efficiencies.
 Howeer, it is worth articulating challenges which need to be considered before taking it to production:
-1. The Outcome is dependent on the training of ontology model as well as maintaining its accuracy
+1. The outcome is dependent on the training of ontology model as well as maintaining its accuracy
 2. The continuous evaluation of effectiveness of the embeddings and also updating the search indexes (vectors), as the catalog is evolving